joshbegley/nyt-latest/README.md

 `Despite hype surrounding the QB matchup, Sunday was a reminder that the local rivals are in different places.`\
 https://nytimes.com/athletic/5841030/2024/10/13/commanders-loss-ravens-jayden-daniels-rebuild/

-**Gustavsson steals a point, but Wild were on fumes in OT loss to Jets: 3 takeaways**\
+**Filip Gustavsson steals a point, but Wild were on fumes in OT loss to Jets: 3 takeaways**\
 `Filip Gustavsson's 33 saves kept the Wild in the game long enough to pick up a point against their Central Division rivals.`\
 https://nytimes.com/athletic/5840990/2024/10/13/wild-gustavsson-ohgren-winnipeg/